whiteheadbria/java-bootcamp/README.md

 [Trivia Quiz:](https://github.com/whiteheadbria/java-bootcamp/blob/main/Module%201%20-%20Introduction%20to%20Java/3.%20Booleans%20and%20Conditionals/Challenge%203/Quiz.java) A basic trivia application that gives the user six questions, based on motorsports, and scores the answers out of 30.

 [Dice Jack:](https://github.com/whiteheadbria/java-bootcamp/blob/main/Module%201%20-%20Introduction%20to%20Java/4.%20Functions/Section%204/DiceJack.java) Three dice are automatically rolled then the user inputs three numbers between 1 - 6.
 The user wins if the sum of the rolled dice is less than their inputted numbers AND the difference between the two sums is less than three.

+[Rock, Paper, Scissors:](https://github.com/whiteheadbria/java-bootcamp/blob/main/Module%201%20-%20Introduction%20to%20Java/4.%20Functions/Challenge%204/RockPaperScissors.java) A basic program of the game "Rock, Paper, Scissors."
+The computer gets a random pick between the numbers 0-2 using the Math.random() function.
+Switch cases determine if it's rock, paper, or scissors.
+Using 'if,' 'else-if,' and 'else' statements, the results are shown on the screen.